steamcmd/api/README.md

 ### Development

-The easiest way to spin up the development environment is using the Docker container itself.
-Make sure you have build the image recently and just mount the `src` directory in `/data` in the container and set the required environment variables:
+The easiest way to spin up the development environment is using Docker compose.
+This will build the image locally, mount the correct directory (`src`) and set the required environment variables.
+Just execute compose up in the root:
 ```
-docker run -v "$(pwd)"/src:/data -p 8080:8080 -e "PORT=8080" -e "GUNICORN_CMD_ARGS=--reload" -ti steamcmd-api:test
+docker-compose up
 ```
 Now you can reach the SteamCMD API locally on [http://localhost:8080](http://localhost:8080)